Muneesh1929/news-headline-analysis/README.md

 # 📰 News Headline Classification with RNN
+*Turning headlines into insights with deep learning.*

 This project builds a deep learning–based text classification model to categorize news headlines into 50 categories using **Recurrent Neural Networks (RNNs)** and **Natural Language Processing (NLP)**.